-SC5051 - Youth, Crime and Violence (2022/23)
+SC5051 - Youth, Crime and Violence (2023/24)

-|Module approved to run in 2022/23|
+|Module approved to run in 2023/24

 |Credit rating for module

 |Total study hours

-1. Familiarise students with the theoretical perspectives that have shaped criminological thought on violence by young people
+1. Familiarise you with the theoretical perspectives that have shaped criminological thought on violence by young people.

-2. Encourage students to develop a critical overview of young people’s engagement in violent crime
+2. Encourage you to develop a critical overview of young people’s engagement in violent crime.

-3. Develop students’ ability to research, analyse and communicate critical and informed arguments relating to the theory, policy and practice underpinning youth involvement in violent crime.
+3. Develop your ability to research, analyse and communicate critical and informed arguments relating to the theory, policy and practice underpinning youth involvement in violent crime.

 Prior learning requirements

-- Subcultures, gangs and collective violence.
+• Subcultures, gangs and collective violence

-- Drugs, alcohol and youth violence.
+• Drugs, alcohol and youth violence

-- Youth violence in the media.
-LO1 LO4
+• Youth violence in the media

 Balance of independent study and scheduled teaching activity

-Students are provided with opportunities to develop reflexive learning through engaging in a range of exploratory and research-based activities; students are given the opportunity to evaluate their own practice in relation to their personal development in seminar contexts.
 The module requires approximately 7 hours per week in self-directed research and study, including interaction with other students by e-mail, and writing activity.

-On successful completion of the unit students will be able to:
+On successful completion of this module, you will be able to:

-LO1.
-Demonstrate an understanding of the key criminological theories on youth engagement in violent crime.
+1. Demonstrate an understanding of the key criminological theories on youth engagement in violent crime.

-LO2.
-Apply theoretical concepts of violent crime to social issues.
+2. Apply theoretical concepts of violent crime to social issues.